A look at the design, market and legacy of Victorian pottery

 Buying at Auction

 One of the most convenient ways of adding to your antique collection is to buy at auction.
 Many people have a reluctance to buy at auction that they wouldn't have when buying from a dealer.
-We can understand this fear having had a bad experience ourself at the first auction we attended but it really doesn't need to be an intimidating experience if you prepare in advance.
+We can understand this fear having had a bad experience ourself at the first auction we attended (more about that later.)
+It really doesn't need to be an intimidating experience if you prepare in advance.
+I’ve broken the process down into steps for the sake of clarity.

 Advertised auctions from reputable auction houses are probably the most common and most reliable way of buying both locally and from a distance at auction.
 A well run auction house will usually allow you to place your bids in person, online, by phone or by proxy.